codepo8/developer-advocacy-handbook/working-with-your-competition.md

 ---
-next: 03-working-with-your-company
+next: prepare-for-outreach
-nexttitle: Working with your company
+nexttitle: Prepare for outreach
 ---
 # Working with your competition